 - Microsoft PowerPoint – did you know that you can create a PowerPoint presentation and export it as a video?
 It isn’t glamorous, but it is doable.

 - Google Hangouts on Air – this is how we do it for HangoutQueen.
 You can even record yourself talking to a camera and if you have it hooked up to your YouTube, it only takes the time that it takes to do the hangout.

 Don’t Forget the Basics

-So, we have talked about quality (probably more than you would like to talk about it) and we have given you some ideas on how to put together other video media.
+So, we have talked about quality (probably more than you would like to talk about it) and we have given a few ideas on how to put together other video media.
 There is one last consideration to cover.
 It is one that is often overlooked.
 That is the computer hardware, disk space, and recovery.

-For example, if you are using your smartphone to capture video and upload it straight to youtube.com, then you don’t even need to worry about the computer processor speed because you are not using it.
-If you are doing what we do and creating high definition professional videos, then you need a powerful computer.
-We even used a quad server to process our videos, to really get the power that we needed.
+For example, if you are using your smartphone to capture video and upload it straight to YouTube.com, then you don’t even need to worry about the computer processor speed because you are not using it.
+If you are doing what we do and are creating high definition professional videos, then you need a powerful computer.
+We even used a quad server to process our videos to really get the power that we needed.